Home › Intelligence › Personnel Accountability › Finch, Karen Ruth

 Sources

-- GPS records — deaths-during-tenure table, positions table, intel reports, and event records for Rogers State Prison and Coastal State Prison
+- GPS death and personnel records — total deaths attributed (69), deaths by facility, and individual decedent listings for Rogers State Prison (8) and Coastal State Prison (61).

-- Atlanta Journal-Constitution — allegations regarding Kion E. Parks and Rufus Ramon Lee homicides at Coastal State Prison
+- Atlanta Journal‑Constitution — homicide list referencing lawsuits over deaths of Kion E. Parks and Rufus Ramon Lee at Coastal State Prison (deaths occurred in 2021, prior to Finch’s tenure, but law‑enforcement and facility conditions remained relevant).

 Positions Held